GCMO/Admin-Dashboard/README.md

 LEARNING CURVE:

 This project has been on my TodoList for months.
-I finally got around to do it, using Tailwind despite my resistance to inline CSS (I still hate it, but I can see the power of Tailwind abreviated commands, as well as not having to switch around to the CSS files all the time and/or having to find each class or ID).
-Also used all of SyncFusion free access features: another stip and frustrating learning curve, but they have great documentation and tutorials.
+I finally got around to do it, using TAILWIND despite my resistance to inline CSS (I still hate it, but I can see the power of Tailwind abreviated commands, as well as not having to switch around to the CSS files all the time and/or having to find each class or ID).
+Overall I must admit Tailwind is quite efficient and a time saver, so eventually this resistance will dissipate.
+Also used all of SYNCFUSION free access features: another stip and frustrating learning curve, but they have great documentation and tutorials.
 I love their Charts and will likely use this library again in the future.